×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When looking for a place to live in London, it is important to consider your budget, desired location, and the type of accommodation you are looking for.
 Start by researching different areas of London to determine which areas best suit your needs.
 Consider factors such as proximity to public transportation, local amenities, and safety.
 Once you have narrowed down your search, you can begin looking for rental properties.
 Websites such as Rightmove, Zoopla, and Spareroom are great resources for finding rental properties in London.
-Additionally, you can contact local estate agents to help you find a place to live," commented one expat who made the move to London.
+Additionally, you can contact local estate agents to help you find a place to live," explained one expat living in London, England.

 "Looked at map, found most convenient place for public transportation.
 Checked the neighborhood in a short weekend vacation before.
-Rented house with help of internet and let someone from the company check it out," remarked one expat living in London, UK.
+Rented house with help of internet and let someone from the company check it out," said one expat in London.

 What is a typical expat home or apartment like in London?